No, you can't get rich simply by copying billionaires' moves, but there's still something irresistible about following their top stock picks.

 After all, the billionaires we're about to talk about have larger-than-life reputations when it comes to investing other rich people's money.
 Meanwhile, their resources for research, as well as their intimate connections to insiders and others, can give them unique insight into their stock picks.

-Share prices are as of June 2.
-Stake values and portfolio weights are as of March 31.
+Stake values and portfolio weights are as of June 30, 2023.
 Data is courtesy of S&P Global Market Intelligence, YCharts, WhaleWisdom.com, Forbes and regulatory filings made with the Securities and Exchange Commission, unless otherwise noted.
 Stocks are listed by weight in the selected billionaire investor's equity portfolio, from smallest to largest.